Educational Media and Technology M.S. (Online)

 Master of Science in Educational Technology graduate degree program prepares educators to design, evaluate and implement educational and instructional technology in the classroom.
 The program is delivered entirely online.
 Through coursework and practical experiences in instructional design and information science, students will learn to use a diverse set of technological tools for design and development of effective instruction.
 Students will also evaluate technological tools and resources designed to enhance teaching and learning and collaborate with educators to use technology to enhance student experiences and outcomes.
 Graduates of the program will be prepared to use computer hardware and software, databases and the internet to support teaching and learning in a variety of contexts.

-Applications for the Educational Media and Technology program are reviewed throughout the year.
+Applications for the Educational Media and Technology graduate program are reviewed throughout the year.
 Application Submission Deadlines:

 - Spring - January 4, 2022